AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 np.random.seed(random_seed)
 ```

-The example starts off by generating artificial classification data using scikit-learn's [make_classification](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_classification.html) helper function and then splitting it into a training and a testing set:
+In the example, we start off by generating artificial classification data using scikit-learn's [make_classification](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_classification.html) helper function and then splitting it into a training and a testing set:

 ```python
 X, y = make_classification(